 Are there toxins in your environment, your food and yourself that are contributing to your Polycystic Ovary Syndrome?

-Toxins are everywhere is our modern day lives.
+Toxins are everywhere in our modern day lives.
 In fact, even the polar bears live in an environment which has been shown to harbour toxic material.

 2. Focus on consuming real foods.
 Most packaged and processed foods are not only not health-promoting, they also place additional stress on your body and use up valuable nutrients you need for health in the removal of their toxins.

-octyl-methoxycinnamate and octyl-dimethyl-PABA.
 Look for great companies that focus on ethical ingredients.
-Click here to find out more about a great, natural and safe company personally use and recommend.
+There are a growing number of natural and safe companies supplying these products now.

 4. Eat foods high in fibre and cruciferous vegetables like broccoli, sprouts and cauliflower.
-These provide you with health promoting nutrients.
+This PCOS diet provides you with health-promoting nutrients.
 They also help to combat the impact of xenoestrogens, and assist in detoxifying your body.

 5. Choose chlorine-free and unbleached paper products.

-6. Avoid using plastic containers for heating or storing products.
-Avoid using plastic bottles for storing drinking water.
+6. Avoid using plastic containers for heating or storing products and for storing drinking water.
 Use glass containers instead.